XinnyLiuu/CryptoMon/README.md

 - metamask (chrome extension that allows for ether transactions) https://metamask.io/

+### Setting up metamask

+Before running the app, make sure to install https://metamask.io/ on the Chrome browser.

+For development purposes, we will restore the default seed used by Truffle Develop on metamask: candy maple cake sugar pudding cream honey rich smooth crumble sweet treat

 ### Running the app

 Assuming that you have npm installed: